ichiro-its/kumo-playground/README.md

 - `messageType`: type of the ROS2 message.
 - `topicName`: name of the ROS2 topic.

+to publish a message, use `publish()` method from `usePublisher` with the message object as a parameter.

 ### `SubscriptionProvider`
 Attributes:
 - `messageType`: type of the ROS2 message.
 - `topicName`: name of the ROS2 topic.
-- `callback`: function on receive message.
+- `callback`: function on receive message, returns the received message.

 ### `ClientProvider`
 Attributes:
 - `serviceType`: type of the ROS2 service.
 - `serviceName`: name of the ROS2 service.

+to call a service, use `call()` method from `useClient` with the service object as a parameter.

 ### `ServiceProvider`
 Attributes:
 - `serviceType`: type of the ROS2 service.
 - `serviceName`: name of the ROS2 service.
-- `callback`: function on service call.
+- `callback`: function on service call, returns request message.